Xfinity hack affects nearly 36 million customers. Here's what to know.

 Comcast has more than 32 million broadband customers, according to its most recent earnings report, suggesting that the breach likely affected all Xfinity customers.

 Customers with questions can contact Xfinity toll-free at (888) 799-2560 24 hours a day Monday through Friday from 9 a.m. to 9 p.m.
-Easter time.
-More information is available on Xfinity's website at www.xfinity.com/dataincident.
+Eastern time.
+More information is available on Xfinity's website at xfinity.com/dataincident.

 —The Associated Press contributed to this report.